ManuelLunaRey/Proyect-2-BorjaMoll/docs/LAMP.md

 In the **index.php** file we will put the line `<? php phpinfo (); ?>`.

 Then we will execute the command `sudo service apache2 restart` for the changes to take effect.

+ # MySQL INSTALL

+First of all we update the database of cloud shell

+`sudo apt update`

+Now we install the MySQL package

+`sudo apt install mysql-server`

+## Configure MySQL
+Now let's configure MySQL

+The safest thing is that if we try to do something with mysql it will give us some kind of error, Most likely it is because the process is off.

+To check if it is on we execute the following command

+`sudo service mysql status`

+If it shows us that it is not on, we initialize it with the following command

+`sudo service mysql start`

+To enter into MySQL we use the following command

+`mysqladmin -p -u root version`